 There are 38.9 miles of beaches in the Broward through Miami-Dade Beaches subregion, which extends from the Palm Beach-Broward County line (R1) to Government Cut, in Miami-Dade County (R74.4), as shown on Figure 4.
-There are 21.3 miles of critically eroded beaches in Broward County, of which 13.5 miles are restored and maintained.
-There are 14.5 miles of critically eroded beaches in Dade County, of which 13.3 miles are restored and maintained.
+There are 21.3 miles of critically eroded beaches in Broward County, of which 13.8 miles are restored and maintained.
+There are 14.5 miles of critically eroded beaches in this subregion of Dade County, of which 13.4 miles are restored and maintained.

 Erosion is attributed to frequent winter northeasters, occasional tropical storms and hurricanes, and the effects of Boca Raton Inlet, Hillsboro Inlet, Port Everglades Entrance Channel, and Bakers Haulover Cut.
-The most erosive storms in recent years were Hurricane Andrew (1992), Hurricane Wilma (2005), Subtropical Storm Andrea, October northeasters, Tropical Storm Noel (2007), Hurricane Sandy (2012), Hurricane Matthew (2016) and Hurricane Irma (2017).
+The most erosive storms in recent years were Hurricane Andrew (1992), Hurricane Wilma (2005), Subtropical Storm Andrea (2007), October northeasters (2007), Tropical Storm Noel (2007), Hurricane Sandy (2012), Hurricane Matthew (2016), and Hurricane Irma (2017).